tharrrk/find-fstab/README.md

 -----------

 - The tool is designed as a one-liner so you don't need to create any files on your drive.
-  If you create one after you've overwritten your file you may be overwriting the data you are search for in the blocks.
+  If you create one after you've overwritten your file you may be overwriting the data you search for in the blocks.
 - Whole matching blocks are saved.
 You need to truncate/correct the contents manually.
+You might also need to use dd if the file is longer than a block size (RBS defaults to 4096 bytes).
 - Read permission on a whole block device and write permission on DUMPFS are needed for user who runs this tool.
 - Please note that FDE (i.e. LUKS) **DOES NOT** block you from finding your content as long as the filesystem is mounted and you search through the decrypted device.
   File level encryption like EncryptFS **DOES**.
 - CONTENTS may contain any characters except NULL (\x00).
   So **NO** - you cannot search for UTF16 text documents, unless you modify the grep command to use regexes.
 - Too short CONTENTS will match too many blocks
-- If the device is a partition or logical volume, the search won't start until it reaches the physical end of device.
+- If the device is a partition or logical volume, the search won't stop until it reaches the physical end of device.
-  Press Ctrl-C if you are running over 100% and don't want to search through
+  Press Ctrl-C if you are running over 100% and don't want to search anymore

 EXAMPLES
 --------